 - The youth go on a trip which cost $425.00 and the YF will pay for it.

 Four separate checks are written out on two expenditures, a trip expense and the food expense.
 The GF and YF share a checkbook at the bank but they have different assets, liabilities, revenues, and expenses each month that each incurs individually as seen above.
-Additionally, there are some questions (similar to the family example) that get very complicated, like what fund is spending money, which fund is making more money, etc.
+Additionally, there are some questions, similar to the family example, that gets complicated.

 - How do you know what the pastor spent on travel?